kmggh/python-simple-machine/README.md

 ## To run

-There are two programs currently included here.
+There are several programs currently included here.
 The first is prog_1a_add.py which is a simple addition of 5 = 2 + 3.
 It illustrates a very simple program.